News about shows like "Girls5eva", "Drag Race Down Under", and more.

 Wonder Woman 1984 (or WW84 for short), the DC movie sequel starring Gal Gadot, directed by Patty Jenkins, and distributed by Warner Bros., became available in Canada in theatres (in the few parts of Canada where they are permitted to be open) starting on Christmas Day – Friday, December 25, 2020.
 It also became available in Canada for premium video-on-demand (PVOD) rental as of 12:00 noon Eastern time (9:00 a.m.
 PT, 1:30 p.m.
-NT) on December 25.
-The PVOD release has a suggested 48-hour rental price of $29.99, but some retailers began reducing the rental price in late January.
+NT) on December 25, at a suggested rental price of $29.99, later reduced by some retailers to $24.99.

 The full list of theatres, digital retailers, and TV service on-demand providers (such as Bell, Rogers, Shaw and Telus) where Wonder Woman 1984 is currently available is on the Warner Bros.
 Canada website.
-As of this update shortly after noon ET on December 25, digital retailers on which WW84 is now available for rental include the following:
+As of this update in late March, digital retailers on which WW84 is now available for digital purchase and/or rental include the following:

 - Apple TV / iTunes Store